On February 11, 2014, Justin Trudeau – while discussing the Conservative budget – famously said that the budget will balance itself.

 The Trudeau Liberals voted against this motion, refusing to tell Canadians when the budget will be balanced.

 On November 21, 2018, Bill Morneau tabled the government’s Fall Economic Statement.

-The Finance Minister confirmed that the Liberals are borrowing $18 billion this year, and almost $20 billion next year, to pay for their out-of-control spending.
+The Finance Minister confirmed that the Liberals are borrowing $18 billion this year to pay for their out-of-control spending.